masterbuilder-pl/website/src/en/posts/diorama setu 75359.md

 <img src="/public/diorama75359/river-2.jpg" alt="diorama75359" class="post-image" />

 The scene depicts a fragment of a planet with a water element – a realistic terrain built from sandy bricks, enriched with rock formations, lush vegetation, and a clear stream.
+### The photos show classic Phase I clones, due to the unavailability of 332nd Legion soldiers at Bricklink Studio.”

 <img src="/public/diorama75359/river-1.jpg" alt="diorama75359" class="post-image" />